Back to App Articles

 5. Subscription

-The subscription-based model is where the user signs up to the service and pays a recurring fee.
-Generally, the user will be allowed a consume a fixed amount of content per some time period, or use a service a fixed number of times, and if they want to use it more they have to sign-up.
-Content-driven apps or apps that provide a feed, such as news servers, are perfectly suited to this model.
-Other apps, such as utility apps, like a flashlight, do not make much sense in a subscription-based model.
-Music streaming services, such as Spotify, and dating services, like Tinder, are common examples of this model.
+The subscription-based model has become the dominant monetization strategy in mobile apps.
+In this model, the user signs up to the service and pays a recurring fee — monthly, yearly, or both.
+Generally, the user will be allowed to consume a fixed amount of content per some time period, or use a service a fixed number of times, and if they want to use it more they have to sign-up.
+Content-driven apps, productivity tools, and services with ongoing value are perfectly suited to this model.
+Music streaming services like Spotify, fitness apps like Strava, and creative tools like Canva are common examples.

 Pros: